mayarrrrrr/Bookaholics_store/README.md

    -Submiting of an order form has name,phone and location inputs to enable purchase.

    -Display of bookshops in bookshops-display(className) div and availability of books in the store.

+# Project set-up instruction

+ 1. Create the website design in figma.

+ 2. Note down your progress in trello.

+ 3. Create and initialize and empty private repository in Github.

+ 4. Create the front-end part of the website using the project descriptions.

+ 5. Use a public books API(Google Books) to fetch data to be displayed.